Lists

 Can the same contact be on two lists?
 Yes.
 Reserve separate lists for genuinely separate audiences with different consent; otherwise lean on segments within one list.

 What keeps a list healthy?
-Permission-based growth through forms, automatic verification, and automatic suppression of unsubscribes and bounces — all handled for you.
+Permission-based growth through forms, automatic verification on paid plans, and automatic suppression of unsubscribes and bounces — all handled for you.